14. For loops using the range function

 sleep(500)

-Using the range function, write a for-loop that displays the numbers from 4 up to but not including 9.
+Using the range function, write a for-loop that displays the numbers from 2 to 5.

 from microbit import *